-To help you find the best reusable nappy for you and your baby, we’ve collected our top picks together.
+To help you find out which reusable nappies are best for you and your baby, we’ve collected our top picks together.

-From the gold, silver and bronze winners in the Mother&Baby Awards, to those shortlisted finalists our mums loved, these are the best reusable nappies on the market right now:
+From the gold, silver and bronze winners in the Mother&Baby Awards, to those shortlisted finalists our mums loved, these are the best eco nappies on the market right now:

 The best reusable nappies